US company buys 45% stake in BBL

 Last updated on .From the section Basketball

-US based investment company 777 Partners has bought a 45% stake in the British Basketball League.
+United States-based investment company 777 Partners has bought a 45% stake in the British Basketball League.

 The deal comes at the start of a five-year plan to develop the sport in the UK, with initial funding of £7m.